-The Downtown Anaheim Recycled Water Expansion project will design and construct a pump system and storage tank sized to serve the majority of Pearson Park’s irrigation needs, using recycled water produced from the Water Recycling Demonstration Facility (WRDF) next to City Hall.
+The Downtown Anaheim Recycled Water Expansion project will design and construct a pump system and storage tank.
+To serve the majority of Pearson Park’s irrigation needs, using recycled water produced from the Water Recycling Demonstration Facility (WRDF).
 Project also includes installation of approximately 2300 feet of recycled water pipe from WRDF to Pearson Park.

 Pearson Park was selected for this project because of its close proximity to the Recycling Plant and because of its high visibility to the public to promote public awareness.